composablesys/collabs/docs/src/guide/providers.md

 ## Manual

 You can also manually manage document updates, using the methods and events on [CRuntime](../api/collabs/classes/CRuntime.html) / [AbstractDoc](../api/collabs/classes/AbstractDoc.html).
 This is how providers work internally.
-See [Updates and Sync](../advanced//updates.html) for more info.
+See [Updates and Sync](../advanced/updates.html) for more info.

-Manual update management (or writing custom providers) is often necessary for more complex apps, since our published providers are not very flexible.
+Manual update management (or writing custom providers) is often necessary for more complex apps, since our published providers are simple instead of flexible.
 However, you may still find it useful to read or fork our providers' source code, which contains thorough comments.

 ## Next Steps